 - Performance as a social practice

-- Journalism Intern at Moscow MoMA Magazine: writing about art happenings and performances.
+- Contributor at Moscow MoMA Magazine: writing about art happenings and performances.

 - Film Producer: 50th anniversary GoPro Challenge at NYU Tisch School of the Arts- Produced and won the contest with video about the Department of Performance Studies & VR 360 Contest at NYU Tisch School of the Arts- Producing a video & Videopoetry (Bilbao Film Festival and Miami Experimental Film Festival Official Selection)